liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/06-jsf-portlet/02-developing-a-jsf-portlet-application.markdown

 2019-05-30 14:11:67.569 INFO  [fileinstall-C:/liferay-ce-portal-7.2.0-ga1/osgi/war][PortletHotDeployListener:288] 1 portlet for guestbook-jsf-portlet is available for use
 ```

-The portlet is now available in the @product@ UI.
+The portlet is now available in the @sharepoint@ UI.
 Find your portlet by selecting
 the *Add* icon (![Add](../../../images/icon-add-app.png)) and navigating to
 *Widgets* and the category you specified (*Sample* is the default category).